Metric Optimization in Penner Coordinates: Related Work

 There is a wealth of work on various types of metric optimization problems, most of it focused on parametrization, i.e., computing (almost) everywhere flat metrics, with a variety of constraints.
 These methods are distinguished by the choice of variables, optimization objectives, type of constraints considered, guarantees these methods provide and initialization requirements.
 We briefly review most closely related work, and refer to recent surveys \cite{naitsat2021inversion} and \cite{fu2021inversion} for a more comprehensive review.

 The most fundamental choice is the choice of metric representation, with the main distinction between \emph{intrinsic} variable methods, using e.g., lengths, angles or conformal scale factors, and parametric coordinate methods (restricted to parametrization) with planar vertex coordinates as variables.
-While these methods share a number of common challenges, e.g., for most methods, flat metric/injectivity constraints are nonlinear, these typically address distinct categories of problems, as they differ in their classes of natural constraints: parametric positional constraints are easy to formulate in $u,v$ representation, while constraints on lengths or angles are nonlinear and hard to impose, while for intrinsic variables the situation is reversed.
+While these methods share a number of common challenges, e.g., for most methods, flat metric/injectivity constraints are nonlinear, these typically address distinct categories of problems, as they differ in their classes of natural constraints: parametric positional constraints are easy to formulate in $u,v$ representation, while constraints on lengths or angles are nonlinear and hard to impose, whereas for intrinsic variables the situation is reversed.

 \paragraph{Intrinsic methods.} Most significant earlier works in this category include \cite{sheffer2001parameterization, kharevych2006discrete,springborn2008conformal,BenChen:2008}, these works focus on conformal maps, using angles, logarithmic radii and scale factors as intrinsic variables.
 In \cite{kharevych2006discrete}, intrinsic Delaunay triangulations \cite{bobenko2007discrete} are used, similar to more recent methods for conformal maps \cite{sun2015discrete}, \cite{campen2021efficient} and \cite{gillespie2021discrete}.
 These methods, the first providing full guarantees (up to the errors introduced by finite numerical precision) on discrete conformal map construction, build on the mathematical foundations developed in \cite{gu2018discrete,gu2018discrete2,springborn2019ideal} with key concepts originating in \cite{penner1987decorated,rivin1994euclidean}.
 Our approach further develops this approach applying it to metric deformations that are not necessarily conformal, while retaining many of the desirable features.
-In contrast to previous works we use \emph{logarithmic lengths} as variables.
+In contrast with the per-vertex logarithmic scale factors used in prior work, we use per-edge \emph{logarithmic length} coordinates that cover the entire space of cone metrics

-Conformal map methods naturally support constraints on angles at vertices or more generally linear combinations of angles along loops, and boundary lengths (through fixing scale factors).
+Conformal map methods naturally support constraints on angles at vertices, or more generally linear combinations of angles along loops, and boundary lengths (through fixing scale factors).
 These features are used in \cite{Campen:2017:SimilarityMaps} and \cite{campen2018seamless}) to construct \emph{similarity} maps and \emph{seamless} maps for global surface parametrization.